pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 }
 ```

 You may have noticed we switched from using `sqlx::query_as` to `sqlx::query`.
-The difference between the two is that the former attempts to map the result rows into some type which impls `sqlx::FromRow` whereas the latter doesn't, so the latter is more approach for `DELETE` queries that don't return any rows.
+The difference between the two is that the former attempts to map the result rows into some type which impls `sqlx::FromRow` whereas the latter doesn't, so the latter is more appropriate for `DELETE` queries that don't return any rows.

 #### Compile-Time Verification of SQL Queries